 The wedding reception in the evening was nothing short of spectacular.
 The Grand Ballroom was opened up to its full capacity, and was beautifully and elegantly decorated.
 The music and entertainment was provided by Paragon Roadshow, who kept the party jumping till the late hours.
 Speeches and first dance followed, and after witnessing how the families partied at their chunni ceremony earlier in the year, the wedding reception did not disappoint!
 It was just a case of getting close up to the action and capturing all the moves.
 The final part of the wedding involved going back to Manoj’s parents house for the traditional games between the bride and groom and immediate family.
 It was also the first time that the couple arrived as husband and wife!

 I would like to thank both sets of parents for making me feel like part of their family, and trusting me to be their Asian wedding photographer in London.
 It was truly an honour documenting all of the emotions, laughter, tears and joy, and hope my images convey how awesome it was.
 It is absolutely clear to see that Manoj and Esha are meant for each other.
 Both are kindhearted, fun and genuine making it an absolute pleasure working with them.
-I had such a great time over the course of three days and it was hard to narrow down some of the highlights from their wedding day below.
+I had such a great time over the course of three days and it was hard to narrow down some of the highlights from their Indian Wedding and Reception below.

 Congratulations once again to Manoj & Esha!